gatamar/gist-blog/charles-pro.md

 ## Setup
 + In `Proxy > SSL Proxy Settings` "\*" should be added to "Location".
 + `Help > SSL Proxying > Install Charles Root Certificate in iOS Simulators` should be checked to install certificate to Simulator
++ Install Charles Certificate to a physical iPhone by visiting https://chls.pro/ssl from that iPhone.
+If that sucking page shows some plain HTML text with some untappable checkbox, swipe that page from top to down.
+Get some dialog like "do really want to install this certificate?".
+Then go to `General > VPN DNS and Device Management`, approve that certificate.
+AND ONLY THEN go to `General > About > Certificate Trust Settings`.

 ## Questions